 Where To Stay

-Pera Palace Hotel-located near the Galata Tower, this stunning hotel feels like you have time-traveled back in time.
+Located near the Galata Tower, this stunning luxury hotel feels like you have time-traveled back in time.
 Most importantly the staff make you feel instantly at home.